Ministry for National Security (Turkmenistan)

 The Ministry for National Security or MNS (Turkmen: Türkmenistanyň Milli howpsuzlyk ministrilgi) is the secret police agency for the government of Turkmenistan.
 It is composed largely of the remnants of KGB organs left over after the collapse of the Soviet Union; its functions remain largely the same as well.
 The MNB and the national police force are under the direction of the Ministry of Internal Affairs.
-Until 2002 was known as the KNB (Committee for National Security).
+Until 2002, it was known as the KNB (Committee for National Security).

 History

 The ministry was established by President Saparmurat Niyazov in September 1991 as the National Security Committee.
 It succeeded the Committee for State Security, or the KGB of the Turkmen SSR, which was the republican affiliate of the uniformed security agency of the USSR.
 Some units of the KNB were also former on the basis of a special purpose police unit of the Public Order Protection Directorate of the Interior Ministry of the Turkmen SSR.
 In June 2000, President Saparmurat Niyazov proposed the creation of a council that would include the KNB, the Ministry of Internal Affairs and the Ministry of Foreign Affairs and control the movement of foreigners temporarily residing in Turkmenistan.
 In the fall of 2001, the staff of the KNB was increased by 1,000 people and brought up to 2,500.
 The MNB Institute was established in August 2012 to provide higher level training to its personnel.
 The Counter Terrorism Training Center of the MNB was also opened in the capital in October 2005 as a training institution.